Electrical magnetochiral anisotropy in trigonal tellurium from first principles

 \secl{general}

-\textit{Boltzmann-transport theory of eMChA.} To develop a microscopic theory of eMChA in nonmagnetic acentric crystals, we resort to the Berry-curvature-corrected semiclassical and Boltzmann formalism, which has been widely used to describe nonlinear (magneto)transport effects in solids~\cite{deyo-arxiv09,PhysRevLett.115.216806,gao-prb17}.
+\textit{Boltzmann-transport theory of eMChA.} To develop a microscopic theory of eMChA in nonmagnetic conductors, we resort to the semiclassical Boltzmann formalism with Berry-curvature and spin/orbital-moment corrections, which are widely used to describe linear and nonlinear (magneto)transport in solids~\cite{RevModPhys.82.1959,gao-fp19}.
+Within the constant relaxation time approximation adopted below, this formalism accounts for intrinsic band structure effects but leaves out extrinsic effects such as skew scattering and side jump.